dentarg/auth0-blog/_posts/2018-04-13-common-threats-in-web-app-security.markdown

 ---
 layout: post
-title: Common threats in web application security
+title: Common Threats in Web Application Security
 description: "Common threats in web application security, how to protect against them and mitigate their impact"
 longdescription: "We attempt to cover a comprehensive security strategy for web applications, to protect against common threats in web application security and mitigate their impact"
-date: 2018-03-01 09:38
+date: 2018-04-13 09:38
 category: Growth, Security
 is_non-tech: true
 author: